LSA DEI Strategic Plan - Goal Status

 Note: As the strategic plan has evolved, some goals and objectives have been completed or combined.
 This list shows progress on the latest version of the DEI plan, posted September 2019.
 For more information about the goals, please contact the DEI office.

 Improve Faculty Retention and Departmental Climate

-Monitor and evaluate retention process
+Continue to monitor and evaluate retention process

 Recognize work related to DEI

 Revise faculty evaluation criteria to reflect DEI